Utah Utes football statistical leaders

 The Utah Utes football statistical leaders are individual statistical leaders of the Utah Utes football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Utes represent the University of Utah in the NCAA's Pac-12 Conference.
+The Utes represent the University of Utah in the NCAA Division I FBS Big 12 Conference.

 Although Utah began competing in intercollegiate football in 1892, the school's official record book does not generally have entries from before the 1960s, as records from before this period are often incomplete and inconsistent.

 These lists are dominated by more recent players for several reasons: